micllynn/mouseberry/README.md

 ## Events
-Event subclasses must inherit from the Event base class in `mouseberry.groups.core`, and must have the following methods defined:
+Event subclasses must inherit from the Event base class in `mouseberry.groups.core`, and have the following methods defined, some which are optional and some which are required:

 - `on_init`: optional
   - Method can define a set of steps to occur right when the trial